-The proportion of Indigenous adults who smoke declined slightly between 1994 and 2008 (from 51% to 47%), but smoking was still more than twice as common among Indigenous adults than among non-Indigenous adults in 2008 .
-There has been a reduction in the number of cigarettes smoked daily by Indigenous people between 1994 and 2008 .
-According to the 2008 survey, two-out-of-three Indigenous current daily smokers had tried to quit in the previous year .
+The proportion of Indigenous adults who smoke declined significantly between 2002 and 2012-2013 (from 51% to 43%), but smoking was still more than twice as common among Indigenous adults than among non-Indigenous adults in 2012-2013 .
+According to the 2008 NATSISS, two-out-of-three Indigenous current daily smokers had tried to quit in the previous year .

-In 2008, around one-in-six Indigenous children 0-3 years and one-quarter of Indigenous children 4-14 years lived with someone who usually smoked inside the house .
 Around one-quarter of Indigenous adults were living with someone who usually smoked inside the house .